c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 In the _asynchronous I/O model_ (also known as the _overlapped I/O model_) the application makes the non-blocking call and starts a background operation in the kernel.
 When the operation is completed (data is received at the kernel _and_ is copied from kernel-space buffer to user-space buffer), a signal or a thread-based callback is generated to finish the I/O operation.

-The main difference between this model and the signal-driven I/O model is that with signal-driven I/O, the kernel tells us when an I/O operation can be initiated, but with asynchronous I/O, the kernel tells us when an I/O operation is complete.
+The main difference between this model and the signal-driven I/O model is that with signal-driven I/O, the kernel tells the application when an I/O operation _can be initiated_, but with this model, the kernel tells the application when an I/O operation _is complete_.

 ![asynchronous I/O model](/.images/asynchronous_IO_model.png)